snupy/prefix-data-structures-footprint/README.md

 There are several options.
 This repo tries to compare footprint of each implementation.

-It uses a dictionary of 426k English words in lower case.
+It uses a dictionary of `426k` English words in lower case.

-Data structure need to initialize only keys.
-Values are not in the scope
+Data structure needs to initialize only keys.
+Values are not in the scope.

+There are `1126003` prefixes or `31493624` bytes in Seven-bit `ASCII`, also known as `ISO646-US`.

 ## How to run